alexeigud/smart-brainf/README.md

 Demonstration of a full stack web app.
-This project uses React as the front-end.
+This project uses React as the front-end and clarifai for the face recognition API.
 This project has been deployed onto Heroku. <br>
 https://smart-brainf.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).